Don't Pay the Ferryman

-"Don't Pay the Ferryman" is a song by Irish artist Chris de Burgh.
+"Don't Pay the Ferryman" is a song by the British-Irish singer-songwriter Chris de Burgh.
 It was released in September 1982 as the lead single from his album The Getaway.

-AllMusic critic Sharon Mawer states the song has become "a standard art rock classic" and one of de Burgh's most frequently played songs on radio, despite not reaching the Top 40 on its original UK release.
+AllMusic critic Sharon Mawer stated the song has become "a standard art rock classic" and one of de Burgh's most frequently played songs on radio, despite not reaching the Top 40 on its original UK release.

 Background

 The song tells the story of a man who boards a ferryboat and sets off.
 A storm approaches and the ferryman demands payment.
 The song's narrator warns the passenger not to pay the ferryman until the boat arrives at its destination on the other side.

 The repetitive lyrics are believed to have a connection with mythology.
-The song describes the ferryman as "the hooded old man at the rudder", and seems to connect to the classic image of the Grim Reaper, a hooded being (usually a skeleton) who leads lost souls to "the other side", also a lyric in the song.
+The song describes the ferryman as "the hooded old man at the rudder".
 The ferryman demanding his payment is also similar to the Greek ferryman of the dead, Charon.
 He demanded an obolus (coin) to ferry dead souls across the River Styx.
 Those who did not pay were doomed to remain as ghosts, remaining on the plane of the mare, the restless dead.

 In the bridge of the song, lines from Shakespeare's The Tempest can be heard, spoken very low by British actor Anthony Head.